If you stop to think about it, how often are people searching for the exact thing you target in your Google PPC campaign?

 But there is a way to wrestle some power back from Google.

-Utilize a list of negative keywords.
+One way to do so is to use a list of negative keywords.

 When picking what negative keywords to include, try to imagine how Google could mess up the classification of your products.
 List a number of keywords that are associated with these predicted mistakes and include them in your list.